Kyushu Foodie Tour 2026

 Tour Day 4: Volcanic Landscapes & Hands-on Gastronomy (December 5)

 Begin your morning in Kagoshima with a visit to a historic landscaped garden, famous for its grand scale and its unique use of the active volcano and bay as borrowed scenery.
-Following this, participate in a hands-on sushi-making experience where you will learn to craft this iconic Japanese dish before enjoying your creations for lunch.
+Participate in a hands-on sushi-making experience before enjoying your creations for lunch.

 Overnight in Kirishima: Kirishima Kokusai Hotel or similar